arevlo-flow/claude-code-workflows/plugins/arevlo-context/commands/save-context.md

 **If Docs folder:**
 - Create `docs/context/` subdirectory if it doesn't exist
 - Save as markdown file: `{YYYY-MM-DD}-{slug-title}.md`
 - Slugify title: lowercase, replace spaces with hyphens, remove special characters
 - Use Write tool
 - Report relative path to user

+**If Plans folder:**
+- First check if a plan with similar name already exists in `plans/`
+- If exists, ask user: "A plan '{filename}' already exists.
+Overwrite or create new?"
+- Save as markdown file: `{slug-title}.md` (no date prefix for plans)
+- Slugify title: lowercase, replace spaces with hyphens, remove special characters
+- Use Write tool
+- Report relative path to user